-The global cell culture media market size was valued at USD 4,075 million in 2022 and is expected to expand at a compound annual growth rate (CAGR) of 12.23% from 2023 to 2030.
+The global cell culture media market size was valued at USD 4.31 billion in 2024 and is expected to grow at a CAGR of 12.17% from 2025 to 2030.
 Cell culture media is generally a gel or liquid including compounds required to regulate and support the growth of cells or microorganisms used in the manufacturing of biopharmaceuticals.
-Culture media is a critical ingredient in biopharmaceutical manufacturing, aiding the growth of cells, and is the fastest-growing segment within the cell culture market.
-The fast growth is mainly driven by the growing demand for biopharmaceuticals, favorable governmental policies, and increasing investment in R&D.
+Culture media is a critical ingredient in biopharmaceutical manufacturing, aiding the growth of cells, and is the fastest-growing segment within this market.
+Fast growth is mainly driven by growing demand for biopharmaceuticals, favorable governmental policies, and increasing investment in R&D.

-The biosimilars market is on the cusp of momentous growth.
-This growth in large part is due to the several mAb biosimilars that are anticipated to be launched in the few years as the patents on significant drugs, such as trastuzumab (Herceptin from Roche), infliximab (Remicade from J&J), and Adalimumab (Humira from Abbott), are going to expire.
-Furthermore, the expansion of clear, regulatory approval paths for biosimilars in emerging markets is generating more opportunities for biosimilar monoclonal antibodies.
+The biosimilar market is on the cusp of momentous growth.
+This growth is, in large part, due to several mAb biosimilars that are anticipated to be launched in a few years as patents on significant drugs, such as trastuzumab (Herceptin from Roche), infliximab (Remicade from J&J), and Adalimumab (Humira from Abbott), are going to expire.

-Additionally, the FDA’s approval of cell-based Candidate Vaccine Viruses (CVVs) for use in cell-based influenza vaccines could advance the efficiency of cell-based flu vaccines.
+Additionally, the FDA’s approval of cell-based candidate vaccine viruses (CVVs) for use in cell-based influenza vaccines could advance the efficiency of cell-based flu vaccines.
 Cell culture technology has been used to develop other U.S.-licensed vaccines, comprising vaccines for smallpox, rotavirus, rubella, hepatitis chickenpox, and polio.
-Furthermore, for the 2021-2022 influenza season, all 4 flu viruses used in the cell-based vaccine are cell-derived.
+Furthermore, for the 2021-2022 influenza season, all four flu viruses used in the cell-based vaccine are cell-derived.
 For instance, in October 2021, Seqirus received U.S. FDA approval for FLUCELVAX QUADRIVALENT, the first and only cell-based influenza vaccine in the U.S.

-The liquid media segment captured the highest revenue share of 62.6% in 2022.
-An increasing number of biologics and biosimilars manufacturers, both downstream and upstream, are switching from premixed powders to liquid media owing to the factors such as rapid mycobacterial growth and high rate of isolation.
+The liquid media segment captured the higher revenue share in 2024.
+An increasing number of biologics and biosimilars manufacturers, both downstream and upstream, are switching from premixed powders to liquid media owing to factors such as rapid mycobacterial growth and high rate of isolation.
 Moreover, it eradicates a few process steps, and also reduces the probability of hazardous exposure, and makes manufacturing and development more flexible and simpler than powdered media.
-In addition, ready-to-use liquid media also eliminates the need for mixing containers, balances, and installation of water for injection (WFI) loop which is needed for mixing powder media.
+In addition, ready-to-use liquid media also eliminates the need for mixing containers, balances, and installation of water for injection (WFI) loop, which is needed for mixing powder media.

 In addition, increasing clinical trials will further offer lucrative opportunities in the review period.
 For instance, in 2021, the number of industry-sponsored trials in progress for regenerative medicine augmented by 100 as compared to 2020, bringing the total to 1,320.
 There were 1,328 regenerative medicine trials in progress worldwide supported by non-industry groups such as government entities and academic centers.